MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/MYXR1vM.png" height="100%" width="100%"/>
 </p>

 Within a man page, `/` can be used to search for text.
-I searched for `/comma` and pressed `n` to move through matching results until I found the `-m` option, which formats entries as a comma-separated list.
+I searched using `/comma` and pressed `n` to move through matching results until I found the `-m` option, which formats entries as a comma-separated list.

 <br />
 <br />